 Some adults undergo rhGH therapy even in adulthood to maintain normal body function.
-However, to improve short stature, limb lengthening surgeries are undertaken.
+However, to grow taller, limb lengthening surgeries are undertaken.
 The process is known as distraction osteogenesis and currently, it is not just used by people who have dwarfism but for cosmetic reasons as well.

 Distraction osteogenesis (Limb Lengthening Surgery)